-After graduating in History (2000) at the Universit de Nice (France), I moved to the North East of England to do an M.A. in Modern History (2001) within the frame of an Erasmus exchange programme between the Universit de Nice and the University of Northumbria.
+After graduating in History (2000) at the Université de Nice (France), I moved to the North East of England to do an M.A. in Modern History (2001) within the frame of an Erasmus exchange programme between the Université de Nice and the University of Northumbria.
 I then taught at Ashington High School for several years while doing a PhD in Visual Culture and Colonial History at the University of Northumbria, which was completed in 2009.
 Between 2005 and 2013 I held a position as a teaching fellow and then lecturer in Colonial and European History at the School of History, Classics and Archaeology at Newcastle University.
-I joined the Department of History at the University of Winchester in January 2014, as Senior Lecturer in History (Colonial & Postcolonial).
+I joined the Department of History at the University of Winchester in January 2014, as Senior Lecturer in Colonial and Postcolonial History.

 I research, publish and lecture on South Asian history under British colonial rule and North African history under French colonial rule, including imperial culture and ideologies, as well as on violence and anti-colonial resistance.
 I also have expertise on the correlation between photography and history.

-I regularly review articles, book and funding proposals and projects (including Carnegie Trust, E.S.R.C., Bloomsbury, Pearson Education Publisher, and for academic journals such as the International Journal of Postcolonial Studies and the Journal of Perpetrator Research).
+I regularly assess and review articles, book and funding proposals and projects (including for the Carnegie Trust, E.S.R.C., Bloomsbury, Palgrave Macmillan, Pearson Education Publisher, and for academic journals such as the International Journal of Postcolonial Studies and the Journal of Perpetrator Research).